coq/coq/doc/sphinx/proof-engine/ltac.rst

 Testing boolean expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. tacn:: guard @test
+.. tactical:: guard @test
-   :name: guard
+   :name: guard (tactical)

-   The :tacn:`guard` tactic tests a boolean expression, and fails if the expression
+   The :tactical:`guard <guard (tactical)>` tactical tests a boolean expression, and fails if the expression
    evaluates to false.
 If the expression evaluates to true, it succeeds
    without affecting the proof.